 Out of the strong conviction that our resources should be used not merely to benefit ourselves but also to benefit others, the session of DPC decided to dedicate a portion of all un-designated gifts given to the Forward Together!
 Capital Campaign to mission work.
 Below is a list of projects that we have committed to sponsor.

 In 1999, Hunting Park Christian Academy opened its doors in Philadelphia with the mission of providing “an affordable, quality, Christian education that celebrates a diverse community and leads children to know and serve the Lord.”
 Starting with 70 students, it now has a student body of 200 students for grades Pre-Kindergarten through grade 8.
 In the community HPCA serves, there is a 53% high school dropout rate with 45% of the families living at or below the federal poverty level.
 Tuition is $2,000 per year and it is not unusual for children who attend one year to become unable to continue due to family finances.
 Because of this, we will be covering the tuition cost for four children for ten years each at HPCA, thus preparing them for success in high school and beyond.
+For a video glimpse in to the life of students at Hunting Park Christian Academy, click here.

 To see pictures of the Hope Garden, see the photo album on DPC's Facebook page from our 2012 trip to the Community Pantry.